 Immigration is the act of entering a country with the intent to permanently live and/or work there.
-United States immigration laws encompass a wide range of situations that involve a person from a foreign country coming to this country, whether for a temporary visit, or to live here permanently.
+United States immigration laws encompass a wide range of situations that involve a person from a foreign country coming to the U.S., whether for a temporary visit or to live here permanently.

 The American immigration system is set up primarily to grant immigration status based on factors such as family reunification, in-demand work skills, and capital investment.
-The immigration system also covers refugees and asylum seekers, and provides a "lottery" for immigration status to people who have less pressing immigration needs.
+The immigration system also covers refugees and asylum seekers.
+The system provides a "lottery" for immigration status to people who have less pressing immigration needs.
 The procedure for gaining legal immigrant status will depend upon, among various factors, which path you are eligible to pursue based on your employment, education, and family situation.

 A Nation of Immigrants

-Millions of men and women from around the world have immigrated to the United States.
-Indeed, immigration has made the United States of America into a world power, particularly in terms of its economic growth.
-But attitudes toward new immigrants have cycled between favorable and hostile for more two centuries, and the immigration laws have often tracked these attitudes.
+Millions of foreign nationals from around the world have immigrated to the United States.
+Since between 1900 and 1914, as massive waves of immigrants moved into the United States at Ellis Island in New York, noncitizens and immigration have continued making the U.S. more of a cultural melting pot and contributed to its thriving economy.
+However, attitudes toward new immigrants have cycled between favorable and hostile for more than two centuries.
+Immigration laws have often reflected these attitudes.

-The Naturalization Act of 1790 was the first attempt to naturalize foreigners.
+The Naturalization Act of 1790 was the first attempt to naturalize people from outside the United States.
 The first significant federal legislation restricting immigration was the 1882 Chinese Exclusion Act.
 Quotas and immigration acts of all types have followed.
-But while Americans routinely acknowledge that the United States is a nation of immigrants, the system of laws that govern who can immigrate, who can visit, who can stay, and under what conditions can be downright confounding.
+However, while Americans routinely acknowledge that the United States is a nation of immigrants, the system of laws that govern immigration can be downright confounding.
+These laws regulate every conceivable aspect of what happens when someone immigrates.
+For example, among many other things, these laws address who can visit, who can stay, and under what conditions someone can visit, and under what conditions someone can remain in the country.

 Enforcement of Immigration Laws

-The enforcement of immigration laws changed dramatically after the passage of Homeland Security Act of 2002, which created the Department of Homeland Security (DHS).
-The U.S. Citizenship and Immigration Services (USCIS), carries out the administrative functions involved in immigration.
-The U.S. Immigration and Customs Enforcement (ICE) and the U.S. Customs and Border Protection (CBP), enforce the laws and protect the U.S. borders.
+The enforcement of immigration laws changed dramatically after the passage of the Homeland Security Act of 2002.
+This Act created the Department of Homeland Security (DHS).
+The U.S. Citizenship and Immigration Services (USCIS) carries out the administrative functions involved in immigration.
+The U.S. Immigration and Customs Enforcement (ICE) and the U.S. Customs and Border Protection (CBP) enforce the laws and protect the U.S. borders.
+As law enforcement agencies, ICE has more than 20,000 people working in and outside the United States and CBP has more than 60,000 employees.

 Deportation, referred to as "removal" in legal terms, occurs when the federal government orders that a non-citizen be removed from the United States.
-This can happen for many reasons, but typically occurs after the immigrant violates immigration laws or the more serious criminal laws.
+This can happen for many reasons, but typically occurs after the immigrant violates immigration laws or more serious criminal laws.
+Deportation is proceeded by removal proceedings, which are ultimately overseen by the Department of Justice (DOJ).
+Under the DOJ, the Executive Office of Immigration Review (EOIR) handles issues related to deportation more directly.
+Under the oversight of the DOJ and the EOIR, Immigration Judges (IJs) and the Board of Immigration Appeals (BIA) handle removal proceedings.
+IJs and the BIA also hear deportation proceedings.

 Navigating the Immigration System

-FindLaw's Immigration Center has a wealth of information and resources on applying for U.S. citizenship, green cards, temporary visas, as well as information on dealing with immigration violations.
+FindLaw's Immigration Center has a wealth of information and resources on applying for U.S. citizenship, green cards and temporary visas.
+It also has information on dealing with immigration violations.
 You may also learn about the citizenship and naturalization process, permanent residency, temporary work visas, student visas, protection from deportation, and more.

-But immigration laws are some of the most complex on the books.
-Maneuvering through the maze of immigration regulation can be a significant challenge.
-A qualified immigration lawyer is often a crucial requirement for anything beyond the most simple and straight-forward immigration law issues.
-An immigration lawyer should know the immigration laws inside and out, have experience in immigration courts and can assist in navigating the federal immigration system.
+U.S. immigration law can be very confusing.
+Maneuvering through the maze of immigration regulations can be a significant challenge.
+A qualified immigration lawyer is often a crucial requirement for anything beyond the simplest and most straight-forward immigration law issues.
+An immigration lawyer should know the immigration laws inside and out, have experience in immigration courts, and can assist in navigating the federal immigration system.

 Recent Blogs Posts